 Blasphemy laws in Pakistan date back to the British era, when the government reportedly introduced them to prevent religious violence.
 That time these laws were less stringent and subjected the life imprisonment of up to 10 years with or without fine, to those who committed Blasphemy.

-Data from NCJP (National Commission of Justice and Peace) reveals that almost 683 Muslims, more than 430 Ahmedis, 187 Christians and nearly 21 Hindus have been accused of Blasphemy since 1987.
+Data from the NCJP (National Commission of Justice and Peace) reveals that almost 683 Muslims, more than 430 Ahmedis, 187 Christians, and nearly 21 Hindus have been accused of Blasphemy since 1987.

 According to reports, courts heard the 10 Blasphemy cases between 1927 and 1985 but handled more than 4000 such cases from then onwards.

 Reports also show that till now no accused has received the death sentence because in most of these cases courts found out fabricated evidence aimed at leveling the personal revenge.